Microblading & Shading FAQ

 Will I need a touch up?

-Most likely.
+Yes.
 Within a week of your first treatment the color will fade significantly and over the next four to six weeks can continue to fade as much as 50%.
 This is considered an extremely positive occurrence as it allows you time to reflect on your shape and color.